SkyeTheFoxyFox/MlogTranspiler/README.md

-# warning
+# Warning

-it's not fully functional, functions don't play well with macros, i'll rewrite it all once i find the time and motivation
+This transpiler is not fully functional: functions do not play well with macros.
+I'll be able to rewrite it once I can find the time and motivation.

-# explination
+# Explanation

-An mlog transpiler with support for macros, functions, and simple counter arrays, as well as a bunch of smaller things.
+A mlog transpiler with support for macros, functions, and simple counter arrays, as well as a bunch of smaller things.

 The program takes some arguments, `-src` for the input file, `-out` for the output file, `-copy` to enable copying to clipboard, and `-no_scope` to disable scope.
 Everything but the input file is optional.